Dauriel/Object-Detection-with-Swin-Transformer/README.md

 Paper - https://arxiv.org/abs/2103.14030

-This repo is modifies Cascade Mask-RCNN for detection only without segmentation
+This repo modifies Cascade Mask-RCNN to Cascade RCNN -  for detection only without segmentation

 Refer to Training Instructions.txt